FelixFelicis7/Churn-and-Customer-Lifetime-Value-CLV-Analysis-for-Fintech-Advisory-Product/README.md

 #### Business Questions and Objectives

 1.Churn Analysis
-What is the overall and segment-level churn rate for annual vs. monthly subscribers?
+What is the overall and churn rate for annual vs. monthly subscribers?
+How have monthly vs. annual subscription churn rates evolved from Jan 2020–Dec 2021?
 Which age cohorts exhibit the highest churn risk?

 2.Revenue Forecasting